 To start the analysis, go to:

 In the first dialog, select input sequences.
 The input should consist of one or few contigs from the same species.
-If several sequences are provided as input and the "Assembly ID" annotations are present, the tool will build a separate model for each assembly.
+If several sequences are provided as input, the model training can be used to specify if the tool should build a separate model for each assembly.
 The tool can also be run in batch mode.

 - Learn one gene model: Learns a single model from the data.
 Assumes that the sequences come from one organism or a group of closely related organisms.